If you’re reading this, it’s because you appreciate the power of Color Vowel® — thank you!

 Taylor, K. & Thompson, S. (2019).
 The Color Vowel Approach.
 Santa Fe, NM: English Language Training Solutions.
 ColorVowel.com

 We genuinely encourage you to share your enthusiasm and your experiences with the Color Vowel Chart and Approach!
-At the same time, we ask that you respect our work, our mission, and our livelihoods by recognizing the fine line between ‘introducing’ colleagues to the Color Vowel Chart/Approach and ‘training’ them in the specific techniques and language awareness that we have developed over the past 20 years and that are unique to our Color Vowel training courses and workshops.
+At the same time, we ask that you respect our work, our mission, and our livelihoods by recognizing the fine line between ‘introducing’ other teachers to the Color Vowel Chart/Approach and ‘training’ them in the specific techniques and language awareness that we have developed over the past 20 years and that are unique to our Color Vowel training courses and workshops.

 ELTS is the exclusive Color Vowel® training provider for individuals, schools and organizations.
 If you wish to train others on the Color Vowel Chart/Approach beyond a brief introduction, you should participate in our Color Vowel training program.
 As a Level 3 Certified and Licensed Trainer, you are eligible to offer workshops on behalf of ELTS or through your own organization with a formalized agreement.
-Otherwise and in the meantime, it is appropriate to refer your colleagues, school, and/or organization to to ColorVowel.com for all training and professional development.
+Otherwise and in the meantime, it is appropriate to refer your colleagues, school, and/or organization to ColorVowel.com for all training and professional development.

 If you wish to include The Color Vowel® brand, the Color Vowel Chart or Color Vowel® anchor images in a commercial publication or other work for distribution, or if you need help understanding what constitutes commercial use, please contact us.